goncharov-vlad/spa-router/spa-router/README.md

 ```

 ### **Installing**
-Install module and import it with one of a common ways, the router supports all of them
+Install the module and import it in one of the common ways.
+The router supports all of them

 ```shell
 npm i @goncharov-vlad/spa-router